oxidecomputer/packer-plugin-oxide/.web-docs/components/builder/instance/README.md

 <!-- Code generated from the comments of the Config struct in component/builder/instance/config.go; DO NOT EDIT MANUALLY -->

-The configuration arguments for this builder component.
+The configuration arguments for the builder.
 Arguments can either be required or optional.

 <!-- End of code generated from the comments of the Config struct in component/builder/instance/config.go; -->